-1.9.1.1 Avino and San Gonzalo Veins
+1.10.1.1 Capital Costs

-Avino is currently conducting mining activity on the Avino Vein.
-No cost estimate is applicable, and all costs are based on actual expenditures.
-The actual capital expenditures for the last three years on the Avino Vein are summarized in Table 1-5.
+The actual capital expenditures for the last three years on the Avino Vein are summarized in Table 1-6.
 The San Gonzalo Mine ceased its operation at the end of 2019.
-Mine and processing plant capital costs were mainly attributed to equipment purchases, construction, and site upgrading.
+Mine and mill capital costs were mainly attributed to equipment purchases, construction and site upgrading.